kaustubh-nair/mind-notes/README.md

 * Each note can have multiple child notes connected to it.
 * Supports rich formatting features.
 * Notes can be moved around.
-* The view is restricted to depth of three.
-* A collection of notes are rooted at a 'book'.
 * Books can be public or private
 * Public books can be seen by anyone.
 They can be upvoted, downvoted, and commented on.
 * There will be a news feed showing popular books.
 Popularity = speed of books = upvotes/time.